SeyTi01/anilist-hide-uncommented-activity/README.md

-# Anilist: Hide Unwanted Activity
+# Anilist: Activity-Feed Filter

-Customize activity feeds by removing unwanted entries.
+Control the content displayed in your activity feeds

 ## Features